Greg Lukianoff: Career

 Lukianoff has published articles in the Los Angeles Times, The Boston Globe, The Chronicle of Higher Education, The Atlantic, Inside Higher Ed, and the New York Post.
 His article in The Atlantic, "The Coddling of the American Mind," discussed whether trigger warnings are harming college health.
 He is a blogger for The Huffington Post and served as a regular columnist for the Daily Journal of Los Angeles and San Francisco.
 Along with Harvey Silverglate and David A. French, Lukianoff is a co-author of FIRE's Guide to Free Speech on Campus.

 He testified before the United States Congress on the state of free speech on college campuses, and he appeared in the films Brainwashing 101 and Indoctrinate U on the same topic.
 He has made numerous appearances on nationally syndicated news broadcasts, such as CNN and Fox News.

 He has also appeared on various other shows, including Stossel on more than one occasion.
 Before joining FIRE, Lukianoff interned with the American Civil Liberties Union of Northern California and the Organization for Aid to Refugees, and was a development coordinator for the EnvironMentors Project.
 He lives in Washington, D.C.

 Lukianoff and his co-author Jonathan Haidt were awarded the Hugh M. Hefner First Amendment Award in 2019 for their book The Coddling of the American Mind.
-In 2021 Lukianoff coined the term Weimar Fallacy in reference to the idea that too much free speech is the true cause of the horrors of Nazi Germany and the Holocaust.
+In 2021 Lukianoff coined the term Weimar Fallacy in reference to the idea that too much free speech was the true cause of the horrors of Nazi Germany and the Holocaust.
 Lukianoff noted of the Weimar Republic government's campaign of widespread shutdown of Nazi newspapers that: "in a two-year period, they shut down 99 in Prussia alone — but they accelerated that crackdown on speech as the Nazis ascended to power.
 Hitler himself was banned from speaking in several German states from 1925 until 1927."

-He served as an executive producer for Can We Take a Joke?, a 2015 documentary about self-censorship and cultural awareness in comedy, as well as a 2020 documentary about former ACLU executive director Ira Glasser called Mighty IRA.
+He served as an executive producer for Can We Take a Joke?, a 2015 documentary about self-censorship and cultural awareness in comedy, as well as a 2020 documentary about former ACLU executive director Ira Glasser called Mighty Ira.